graevy/graevy.github.io/content/posts/internet.md

 Low risk for the same reason as above; video files don't need elevated permissions.
 Get these by going to your public tracker of choice (I recommend [1337x](https://1337x.to) first, then [thepiratebay](https://thepiratebay.org))[^2].
 Private trackers have the best selections; those typically involve being invited and passing a screening process.

 Check the "Download in sequential order" button in qbittorrent so you can watch videos before you've finished downloading them.
-You generally only need to download about 5-10% of a video before you can just stream it if your connection is fast enough.
+You only need to download about 5-10% of a video before you can play it if your connection is fast enough.
 Use [VLC](https://www.videolan.org/) to watch videos.
 [MPC-HC](https://github.com/clsid2/mpc-hc/releases) is the only competitor I'm aware of.

 I asked chatGPT: "provide a glossary of terms (such as "x265", or "5.1", or "BRRip") used to describe video hosted on torrent trackers" and received this response before it was cut off due to length: